tbreuss/mithril-by-examples/examples/tweeter-box.md

 layout: layouts/example.html
 ---

-A small nonsense Tweeter Box code example in Mithril using Mitosis for state management.
+A small nonsense Tweeter Box code example in Mithril.js using Mitosis for state management.
 This example is inspired by the Tweeter Box from Jorge Bucaran written as an example for Hyperapp.

 ## Markup